Measuring sugar levels in blood and urine yourself

 • Then carefully place the drop of blood on the test strip without smearing it.

-• After a short while, your blood sugar level will be displayed on the meter.
+• After a short while your blood sugar level will be displayed on the meter.
 Modern devices can save the measurements along with the date and time, and this information can be transferred to a computer or smartphone.
-If this is not possible, you could write the measurements down in a special diary or app, for instance.
+If that’s not possible, it's a good idea to write the measurements down in a special diary or app, for instance.

 It can be helpful to read up about the various available devices and how to use them properly before getting a new glucose meter.
-It is important to make sure that you will be able to use the device easily in daily life.
+It must be easy to use in everyday life.

 It is completely normal for blood sugar levels to go up and down a little.
 This also happens in people who don't have diabetes.
-Blood sugar levels are influenced by things like what – and how much – we eat and drink, how much we exercise, and what medications we take.
-Depending on whether blood sugar levels are measured on an empty stomach or immediately after a meal, they vary between 3.3 to 7.8 mmol/L (about 60 to 140 mg/dL) in people who don't have diabetes.
-As shown in the following illustration, there are no clear-cut boundaries between the normal range of blood sugar and high or low blood sugar.
+The amount of sugar in your blood is influenced by things like what you eat and drink, how much exercise you get, and what medications you take.
+Depending on whether blood sugar levels are measured on an empty stomach or immediately after a meal, they vary between 3.3 and 7.8 millimoles per liter (mmol/l) in people who don't have diabetes.
+That’s about 60 and 140 milligrams per deciliter (mg/dl).
+There are no clear-cut boundaries between the normal range of blood sugar and high or low blood sugar.

-Blood sugar: Normal range between hyperglycemia and hypoglycemia
+Illustration: Blood sugar: Normal level between hyperglycemia and hypoglycemia, as described in the article

 Blood sugar levels can be measured more accurately by taking a blood sample from a vein and having it tested in a laboratory.
 Blood sugar is often measured as part of a routine blood test in hospital or at the doctor’s.
-A special kind of test called a glucose tolerance test also involves taking blood samples – in this case, to see how the body deals with larger amounts of sugar.
-The test involves drinking a very sugary solution beforehand.
+A special kind of test called a glucose tolerance test involves taking several blood samples to see how the body deals with larger amounts of sugar.

 Most people with diabetes have the HbA1c levels in their blood measured regularly.
-Your HbA1c value is a measure of how high your blood sugar levels have been on average over the last two to three months.
-This is an indication of how well-controlled your blood sugar is and whether your diabetes treatment might need to be adjusted.
+HbA1c is a measure of how high your blood sugar levels have been on average over the last two to three months.
+This indicates how well controlled your blood sugar is and whether your diabetes treatment might need to be adjusted.

 Bundesärztekammer (BÄK), Kassenärztliche Bundesvereinigung (KBV), Arbeitsgemeinschaft der Wissenschaftlichen Medizinischen Fachgesellschaften (AWMF).
-Nationale Versorgungsleitlinie: Therapie des Typ-2-Diabetes (S3).
+Nationale Versorgungsleitlinie: Therapie des Typ-2-Diabetes.
+S3-Leitlinie.
 AWMF-Registernr.: nvl-001g.
-2021.
+2023.

 Landgraf R, Aberle J, Birkenfeld AL et al. Therapy of Type 2 Diabetes.
 Exp Clin Endocrinol Diabetes 2019; 127(S 01): S73-S92.